JS - Concurrency

 - Transactions compute their own new balance separately:

-- Last transaction (
+- Last transaction (+40) overwrites previous updates.

 Challenges